cdt-eth/IMDb-Scraper/README.md

 # Overview

 An IMDB scraper built with Vanilla Javascript and Express.
 I deployed the final project to _now_.
-You can see the final project [here](my-imdb-scraper.now.sh).
+You can see the final project [here](https://my-imdb-scraper.now.sh/).

 # Tools

 - Vanilla JS
 - Express/Node
 - Cheerio
+- cors
 - nodemon
 - now